oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

     the definition of the various topic types.

 -   **QoS**: This is a 2-bit field stored in Bit 5 and 6.
 QoS has the same meaning as with MQTT indicating the Quality of Service.
 Set to "0b00" for
     QoS 0, "0b01" for QoS 1, "0b10" for QoS 2, and "0b11" for QoS -1.
-For a detailed description of the various Quality Of Service levels refer to the operational behavior section.
+For a detailed description of the various Quality Of Service levels refer to
+    [[section 4.3]{.underline}](#quality-of-service-levels-and-protocol-flows).

 -   **Retain**: 1 bit field stored in Bit 4 and has the same meaning as with MQTT.
 The field signifies whether the existing retained message for this topic is replaced or kept.